Getting Started: Solving Puzzles

 Wa-at?

-In early days in algebra, we tend to begin with only one letter to represent one unknown number.
-Our job is often to find out how much the unknown is worth – that’s called solving an equation.
-At other times we leave the letters in a formula because it represents a quantity that could change from day to day – such as the number of hours of daylight.
+In an equation we are usually trying to figure out how much an unknown is worth.
+At other times letters appear in formulas and can have different values – these are called variables.
 Either way, the letters represent numbers, and can be treated as if they were numbers – we can multiply them, divide them, add to them, subtract from them and so on.

-It may be that by the time we’re through with solving an equation we’ve applied many different arithmetic operations on the equation – sometimes we’re taught how to perform several steps at once (eg, ‘cross multiplication’, or ‘FOIL’).
+Sometimes we’re taught how to perform several steps at once (eg, ‘cross multiplication’, or ‘FOIL’).
 It’s quite easy to get lost in the world of algebra.
-Leave some breadcrumbs so that you can retrace your steps to begin thinking about algebra all over again.
 It takes time to make connections between ideas.
-The more you go over the ideas (especially if you are in the fortunate position of needing to explain an idea to someone else), the more the ideas fall into place with each other.
+The more you go over the ideas the more the ideas fall into place with each other (especially if you are in the fortunate position of needing to explain an idea to someone else).

-The word algebra comes from work written by Al-Khwarizmi.
+The word algebra comes from a book written by Al-Khwarizmi.

-There have been lots of different ways to write about unknowns, however we’ve settled for an international math language that uses letters for unknown or variable quantities in equations, which behave just as if they were in fact visible to us as numbers.
+There have been lots of different ways to write about unknowns in the long history of math, however we’ve settled for a language that uses letters for unknown or variable quantities in equations, which behave just as if they were in fact visible to us as numbers.

 For example:

-In other words, when we have unknowns we have some limitations, but we can keep going as if they were in fact known numbers by treating them with all the same rules.
+In other words, when we have letters instead of numbers we have some limitations, but we can keep going as if they were in fact known numbers by treating them with all the same rules.

 Here are a couple of things that might not be obvious, and can cause confusion from day one:

-means four units plus times whatever number represents.
+4+5x means four, plus 5 times whatever number x represents.
 When we put a number and a letter together, we mean that they are multiplied together.
+The rules of BEDMAS tell us that 5 multiplies x, it doesn’t add to 4.
+Think of 4+5x as 4+(5x).
+Not as 9x.

-means four units plus .
+4 + x means four, plus 1x.
 When we don’t put a number in front of a letter, it means that there is one of them!